locodiablo/js-site-builder/README.md

-# Introdunction
+# Introduction
 JavaScript based website builder, generating HTML files from:

-- Source files
+- Source JS files
-- Templates
+- JS Templates
-- Data
+- JS and JSON Data

 ## Build
 1. Content is defined by an object exported from each ```index.js``` file in the ```/src/js_build/page_definitions/``` directory, for example: